-- I. FSHD1 deletion/duplication or haplotype analysis (81404\), and/or SMCHD1 (81479) and DNMT3B (81479) sequencing and/or deletion/duplication analysis or multigene panel analysis (81404\, 81479) to establish or confirm a diagnosis of facioscapulohumeral muscular dystrophy is considered medically necessary when: - A. The member/enrollee displays any of the following clinical features of FSHD: - 1.
+- I. FSHD1 deletion/duplication or haplotype analysis (81404), and/or SMCHD1 (81479) and DNMT3B (81479) sequencing and/or deletion/duplication analysis or multigene panel analysis (81404, 81479) to establish or confirm a diagnosis of facioscapulohumeral muscular dystrophy is considered medically necessary when: - A. The member/enrollee displays any of the following: - 1.
 Weakness (which is often asymmetric) that predominantly involves the facial, scapular stabilizer, or foot dorsiflexor muscles without associated ocular or bulbar muscle weakness, OR - 2.
 Progression of weakness after pregnancy, OR - 3.
-Prior diagnosis of FSHD with inflammatory myopathy that was refractory to immunosuppression, AND - B. The member/enrollee does not have a first-degree relative with a confirmed genetic diagnosis of FSHD. - II.
-FSHD1 deletion/duplication or haplotype analysis (81404\), and/or SMCHD1 (81479) and DNMT3B sequencing and/or deletion/duplication analysis (81479) or multigene panel analysis (81404\, 81479) to establish or confirm a diagnosis of facioscapulohumeral muscular dystrophy is considered investigational for all other indications.
+Prior diagnosis of inflammatory myopathy that was refractory to immunosuppression.

+II.
+FSHD1 deletion/duplication or haplotype analysis (81404), and/or SMCHD1 (81479) and DNMT3B sequencing and/or deletion/duplication analysis (81479) or multigene panel analysis (81404, 81479) to establish or confirm a diagnosis of facioscapulohumeral muscular dystrophy is considered investigational for all other indications.